ZvrvgvDxvjl/NijiLive/README.md

 When you open the programm it will look like this:
 ![alt text](https://i.imgur.com/SovM1Aw.png)

 If you downloaded the release version or already have a channel list you can click on Load List and select the list you want to load.
-Itt will then display all the channels in that list like this:
+It will then display all the channels in that list like this:
 ![alt test](https://i.imgur.com/l2WYsJw.png)